 - We have a grant program for faculty and librarians to collaborate on the redesign of courses that incorporate the research process as a central element.
 What is the impact of this program on student learning?

-Being a librarian team leader in the AiA program will help develop professional skills by applying the program learning outcomes in the real-world context, building more effective campus collaborations in the process.
-Librarians who participate will improve their skills as effective leaders when they facilitate their campus team in completing an action learning project.
-Furthermore, librarian team leaders will dedicate themselves to engaging with each other as a learning community.
-Find out more about the AiA approach to developing a peer-to-peer collegial network and community of practice on the program homepage.
+Being a librarian team leader in the AiA program will help develop professional skills by applying the program learning outcomes in a real-world context, while building more effective campus collaborations in the process.
+Librarians who participate will improve their skills as effective leaders through facilitating their campus team toward the completion of an action learning project.
+Furthermore, librarian team leaders will dedicate themselves to engaging with each other as a learning community, as described in the following section on being members of a community of practice.

-Participants should understand that being part of the AiA learning community is a continuous year-round commitment.
-During the middle phase of collecting and analyzing project data (February-April, 2014), an intensive effort is expected.
-At other points during the program, approximately 2-5 hours per week are anticpated.
+Participants should understand that being part of the AiA learning community is a continuous year-round commitment, including the summer.
+During the middle phase of gathering and analyzing evidence, an intensive effort is expected.
+At other points during the program, approximately 2-5 hours of project-related work per week are anticipated.
 Librarians who participate in the program will both actively contribute to a community of practice by providing peer support to each other and lead their campus teams to facilitate the execution of an action learning project.

 - Creating a project timeline and goals, monitoring progress, and adjusting as needed.

 - Facilitating the team’s work by drafting agendas and scheduling regular meetings with team members and allies.